 Robert D. Martin, age 70, is a director of our company and Chairman of the Nominating and Governance Committee.
 Mr. Martin has over 30 years of finance and operations experience.
-Since 2006, Mr. Martin has been part of The Interlochen Group, LLC, a firm that provides chief financial officer personnel on a contract basis ("Interlochen").
+Since 2006, Mr. Martin has been part of The Interlochen Group, LLC, a firm that provides chief financial officer personnel on a contract basis.
 Among other assignments, he was assigned to serve as Interim Chief Financial Officer of Tandy Brands Accessories Inc. from January 2011 to June 2011.
 Also, during 2015, he was a consultant/financial advisor to Intezyne Inc, a clinical stage biotechnology company.
 From 2004 to 2006, Mr. Martin served as President of RDMartin, LTD., a financial consulting firm, and from 2000 to 2004, Mr. Martin served as Senior Vice President and Chief Financial Officer of Russell Corporation, when it was a New York Stock Exchange listed company.
-Mr. Martin also previously served as divisional Chief Financial Officer, at Sara Lee Apparel.
-Mr. Martin earned a Masters of Business Administration from the University of North Carolina, Chapel Hill and a Bachelor's degree in Industrial Engineering from Georgia Tech.
+Mr. Martin also previously served as divisional Chief Financial Officer of Sunbeam and in various finance roles, including divisional Chief Financial Officer, at Sara Lee Apparel.
+Mr. Martin earned a Masters of Business Administration from the University of North Carolina, Chapel Hill and Bachelor's degree in Industrial Engineering from Georgia Tech.
 Mr. Martin qualifies for our Board of Directors because of his business expertise, particularly with publicly traded companies.